projo27/next-randomizer/README.md

 - Plant ✅
 - Animalia
 - Object / Things Randomizer
-- Random word by language
+- Random word by language ✅ (english only for now)
 - Random Country with flag ✅
 - Random Places on Google Maps ✅
 - Movie Randomizer